FindElement by XPath in Selenium

 List<WebElement> elementName = driver.findElements(By.LocatorStrategy("LocatorValue"));

-FindElements in Selenium command takes in By object as the parameter and returns a list of web elements.
+The FindElements command takes the By object as the parameter and returns a list of web elements.
 It returns an empty list if there are no elements found using the given locator strategy and locator value.
-Below is the syntax of find elements command.

 Example: